-For one, he explains, Adam himself still has to remind Jared not to curse.
+For one, he explains, 5-year old Adam still has to remind Jared not to curse.
 A habit he’s tried to get rid of for years.
 For another, things are in a tough spot with Jennifer again.
 The latter, he believes, is the result of many things, but most of all it’s got a lot to do with two fundamentally different ways of looking at marriage.

 In Jared’s view: “[in marriage] men tend to put everything in compartments,” with a box for family, a box for friends, and a box for individuality.
 In turn, men can “do” each of these things separately.
 Women, on the other hand, they see things more wholly, without boxes for separate things.
 Friends, family, and their identity: it’s all one to them.
 For Jared, this makes things difficult when the weekends arrive and he’s got a bit of time for himself.